These kale recipes highlight all the best ways to use this leafy green! How to eat kale? Try it in soups, pizzas, salads, chips and more.

 This kale quinoa salad recipe is perfect for lunches, or a side dish!
 It's so easy to make and stays good in the refrigerator for days.
 It's full of nutrient-dense ingredients like Tuscan kale, chickpeas, bell peppers, carrots, and quinoa, and covered in a tangy dressing.
 The perfect healthy lunch!

 This is one of the BEST kale recipes we know of: we promise!
 This Tuscan kale salad has the power to transform the minds of kale haters everywhere.
 If your complaint is that kale tastes bitter: it’s true!
-But after you taste this kale salad you’ll agree that kale smothered in a lemony, garlicky Parmesan dressing can only be one thing: over the top delicious.
+But after you taste this kale salad you’ll agree that kale smothered in a lemony, garlicky Parmesan dressing can only be one thing: over-the-top delicious.

 Next up in our kale recipes: this spicy kale lasagna!
 This is one of the easiest ways to convince people to eat kale, we’ve found.
 It might not be the healthiest, but this one’s a gateway to other kale recipes!
 Our spicy kale lasagna uses no-boil noodles to cut down on prep time, and cottage cheese for a twist on the classic ricotta filling.
 The earthy flavor of the kale is complemented by tangy tomato sauce and spicy red pepper flakes, making this dish hard to resist.